kingtone

 Crash!

-Seems like a ominous title for this point in time.
-Back in the year 2000 (just after the first big crash), Ramona the Pest released its second album, Little Knives.
+Back in the year 2000, Ramona the Pest released its second album, Little Knives.
 Crash was a secret unlisted track that could only be heard after 20 minutes or so of silence that followed the last song on the CD (ala Nirvana’s original Nevermind CD release).
-Hence, few heard it and those that did were likely startled out of their inside voice when it came blasting out of the speakers, perhaps while vacuuming (the original multi-task).

-This was one of the first songs Val and I recorded together back in 1993 with just acoustic guitar and voice.
-I always wanted to produce a sort of Bo Diddley rave up version and finally got the chance with Toby Hawkins on drums.
-Toby is a most creative and talented drummer/percussionists, but rarely ever gets behind a kit.
-In fact, the only other time I had the pleasure was on Gunnar Madsen’s fantastic Power of a Hat record in 1997.
+Crash was one of the first songs Val and I recorded together back in 1993 with just acoustic guitar and voice.
+I had always wanted to produce a sort of Bo Diddley rave up version and finally got the chance with Toby Hawkins on drums.
+Toby is an incredibly creative and talented drummer/percussionist, but rarely ever gets behind a kit.
+The only time I’d had the pleasure to experience it was on Gunnar Madsen’s fantastic Power of a Hat record we did together in 1997.

 Toby had been over at the warehouse studio doing a djembe overdub when we three got to talking about the old days and had a little jam.
 For Crash Toby jumped on the always mic’d up red sparkle WFL kit, adjusted a few things to his liking and we were off.
 Tracked live with Val on acoustic and vocal, myself on electric guitar and Toby on kit with a few backups added right after.
-That’s often how great tracks happen, it comes together fast.
 Val is spot on as usual and I was happy with the guitar work.
-Check the hi-hat work and the hoodoo groove Toby came up with – really interesting.
+Check out Toby’s hi-hat work and the hoodoo groove he came up with – really interesting.
 And when the chorus hits it really swings!

 Recorded 100% analog on my dearly missed 1969 3M M23 1″ eight track open-reel machine and Soundcraft Series II board.
 My guitar chain was completely analog at the time, so the echo on the guitar (and on Val’s voice during the mix) is a Maestro EP3 Echoplex through my trusty ’65 Princeton Reverb.
 I love this track, hope you do too!